https://www.humantruth.info/north_korea.html

 Health:

 North Korea does relatively well in encouraging good health, compared to many other countries.
-N. Korea does the best in its adolescent birth rate29.
-It does better than average when it comes to its fertility rate13, its alcohol consumption rate30 (but high for Asia), its average life expectancy12 and in its immunizations take-up31 (but bad for Asia).
-N. Korea doesn't do so well in other areas.
-N. Korea does worse than average in its smoking rate32 (still good for Asia).
-The prevalence of overweight adults has increased by 14% over the last 40 years.
+N. Korea comes in the best 20 in its adolescent birth rate29 (amongst the lowest in Asia).
+It does better than average for its fertility rate13, its alcohol consumption rate30 (but bad for Asia), its average life expectancy12 and in its immunizations take-up31 (but low for Asia).
+N. Korea does not succeed in everything, however.
+N. Korea does worse than average when it comes to its smoking rate32 (still low for Asia).
+The prevalence of overweight adults has increased by 14% between 1976 and 2016.
 Life expectancy in North Korea improved by just +3yrs in the 30 years from 1990, significantly less than almost everywhere else in the world.
 North Korea's peak fertility rate was 4.05 in 1967.Life Expectancy Higher is better12 | ||

 ---|---|---|